 In other words, you will feel less tight, and your body won’t need to compensate for your gait pattern.
 In fact, I like to use some of the dynamic stretches during the run, especially when I feel that my soleus gets stiff from running.

 During running, as the speed increases, the soleus muscle exhibit the greatest activation levels which means it gets the most tension and shock.
-This impacts the Achilles tendon, ankle range of motion, and can influence the gait pattern.
+This impacts the Achilles tendon, and ankle range of motion, and can influence the gait pattern.

 Should I stretch during a run?
-You can do stretch during the run because it helps to quickly restore some length-tension relationship in the muscles, especially in the gastrocnemius-soleus complex.
+You can stretch during the run because it helps to quickly restore some length-tension relationship in the muscles, especially in the gastrocnemius-soleus complex.
 Doing quick, 1-2 minute calf and quad stretches in the middle of the run will help you feel lighter and makes running easier.

 How many times a week should runners do yoga?
 On average, runners should do yoga 2-3 times a week, and ideally after each running session.
 Focusing on the yoga poses that help to relax muscles that have been overused during running ensures better recovery and can positively influence running performance.